lottapispa/Connect-Four-tiralabra/documentation/implementation.md

 ```

 ### Time complexity
+Alpha-beta-pruning was implemented to improve the time complexity of minimax.
+The depth I use when calling minimax is 10.
+I also implemented iterative deepening with a maximum time of 0.5 seconds so the user doesn't have to wait too long.
+This way, minimax will return the best move with a smaller depth if getting the best move in depth 10 is too slow.

 ### Possible improvements
 I could add a game that can be played with two players instead of playing against an ai.
 I could also make a pygame implementation of the program.
+A transposition table could also improve the time complexity.

 ### Sources
 - "Tiralabra - 2023 loppukesä", viewed 24 August 2023, https://tiralabra.github.io/2023_loppukesa/index